Clafou/support.print/_posts/2019-03-06-known-bugs.md

 No known bug.
 Please get in touch if you find one!

-### Version 1.8.3 and iOS 14
+### Existing users who upgraded to iOS 14

-* On iOS 14, adding a photo may fail due to changes in the iOS Photos privacy settings.
-Update your app to version 1.8.4 to get the new iOS 14 support which resolves this.
+* On iOS 14, adding an image may fail due to changes in the iOS photo gallery privacy settings.
+Simply [update your app](https://support.apple.com/en-us/HT202180#manual) to the latest version to fix this issue.

-### Version 1.8.3

-* When you open the app, the default paper size is A4 even if you live in the US.

 ### Version 1.8.2